British, French Leaders Visit Tripoli

 MUSTAFA ABDEL JALIL: (Foreign language spoken)

-But aside from the expected cordiality, Abdurrazag Mukhtar, a council member from Tripoli, said afterward that he heard three areas of real substance.
+FLINTOFF: But aside from the expected cordiality, Abdurrazag Mukhtar, a council member from Tripoli, said afterward that he heard three areas of real substance.

-ABDURRAZAG MUKHTAR: The continuing support of NATO until Gadhafi been arrested, the second thing is getting a chair for NTC in the United Nations, and the third thing is help of getting the frozen assets in these two countries to be used by the Libyan people.
+ABDURRAZAG MUKHTAR: The continuing support of NATO until Gadhafi been arrested, the second thing is getting a chair for NTC in the United Nations, and the third thing is the help of getting frozen assets in these two countries to be used by the Libyan people.

 FLINTOFF: Cameron noted that Gadhafi's forces still control parts of Libya.

-Prime Minister DAVID CAMERON: We must keep on with the NATO mission until civilians are all protected and until this work is finished.
+P: We must keep on with the NATO mission until civilians are all protected and until this work is finished.
 We will help you to find Gadhafi and to bring him to justice.

-Although both France and Britain have companies vying for business in the new Libya, Sarkozy insisted that there was no prior agreement or expectation that they'd get favorable treatment because of their part in the NATO action.
+FLINTOFF: Although both France and Britain have companies vying for business in the new Libya, Sarkozy insisted that there was no prior agreement or expectation that they'd get favorable treatment because of their part in the NATO action.
 Cameron promised humanitarian aid, but stressed that the most important help would be in returning Libyan assets that Gadhafi and his top officials stashed abroad.

 CAMERON: We have already unfrozen a billion pounds worth of assets.
 But if we can pass the U.N. resolution that we will be putting forward with France tomorrow, there's a further 12 billion of assets in the U.K. alone that we will be looking to unfreeze.